LiskHQ/lisk-docs/docs/about-lisk/fees.md

 At a high level, the L2 fee is the cost to execute your transaction on L2 and the L1 fee is the estimated cost to publish your transaction on L1 (in a rollup batch).

 - **L2 Execution Fee**:
-This fee is equal to the amount of gas used by the transaction multiplied by the gas price attached to the transaction.
+This [L2 Execution Fee](https://docs.optimism.io/stack/transactions/fees#execution-gas-fee) is equal to the amount of gas used by the transaction multiplied by the gas price attached to the transaction.
 Like Ethereum, Lisk Mainnet uses the [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) mechanism to set the Base Fee for transactions (although with [different parameter values](https://docs.optimism.io/chain/differences#eip-1559-parameters) compared to Ethereum).

   The total price per unit gas that a transaction pays is the sum of the [Base Fee](https://ethereum.org/en/developers/docs/gas/#base-fee) and the optional additional [Priority Fee](https://ethereum.org/en/developers/docs/gas/#priority-fee).